 Besides giving you the option to deploy your Android app to the Play Store, Google Play Console also gives you:

 Stats, i.e. app performance insights where you can track how your app is delivering against your pre-defined goals and metrics

-Android vitals which tells you how “healthy” your apps is and indicates if there are any problems or bugs
+Android vitals that tells you how “healthy” your apps is and indicates if there are any problems or bugs

-Release management which helps you deploy updates to users
+Release management that helps you deploy updates to users

 Store listing where you craft the presentation of your app in Google Play Store including descriptions, icons, screenshots, video, etc.

 6. Have A Go-to Market Strategy In Place

 Your app is now live and available for download on Google Play Store, but very few, if any, users are going to just stumble upon it.